Stelara

 In Crohn’s disease, the effects of Stelara in reducing symptoms in patients in whom other treatments had not worked or could not be used were considered important, also given the unmet medical need of these patients.
 The side effects of the medicine were considered manageable.

-In ulcerative colitis, studies showed that Stelara was effective in treatment of patients in whom other treatments had not worked or could not be used.
+In ulcerative colitis, studies showed that Stelara was effective in the treatment of patients in whom other treatments had not worked or could not be used.
 The side effects were as expected for this medicine.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Stelara have been included in the summary of product characteristics and the package leaflet.